diptipman/diptipman/README.md

 - I will not respond to schitzophrenic babble.
 I'm pro big-pharma and Technology.
 Not a luddite.
 Never was.

-good things...
+- good things...
 THEOLOGY.
 Neuroscience.
 Art.
 Philosophy.
 Capitalism.
 Consent.
 Sweets.
 Bloody Steaks.
 Gorey films.
 Dreams, I like dreams a lot.
 Also rap.
-Bad Things - widespread vegetarianism/rigid caste assignment/delusions of reincarnation or Karma/Coercion :)
+- Bad Things... widespread vegetarianism/rigid caste assignment/delusions of reincarnation or Karma/Coercion :)
 -
 <!---
 diptipman/diptipman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.